 Frequently Asked Questions

-The maximum monthly benefit depends on your situation.
-A veteran alone gets up to $2,424/month.
-A veteran with a spouse gets up to $2,874/month.
-Your actual payment is reduced by your countable income.
+The maximum depends on your situation, and it is a ceiling on the whole pension rather than an add-on.
+For a veteran alone the Aid and Attendance MAPR is $29,093 a year, about $2,424 a month; for a veteran with a spouse it is $34,488 a year, about $2,874 a month.
+Your actual payment is that ceiling minus your countable income.
 Out-of-pocket medical expenses can lower your countable income and increase your benefit.

 Yes.
 Many Texas veterans receive both.
 VA Aid and Attendance income is counted for Medicaid eligibility purposes, but unreimbursed medical expenses can be deducted.
 The programs can complement each other, with A&A covering costs that Medicaid doesn't (like assisted living room and board).

-Typically 3 to 6 months, though it can take longer for complex claims.
+Asked how long a decision takes, VA's answer is "It depends."
+It works claims in the order it receives them, unless a claim requires priority processing.
 The most common cause of delays is incomplete applications.
 Have your doctor be as detailed as possible on Form 21-2680, and submit all supporting documents with your initial application.

 No. A&A is a pension benefit, not a reimbursement.
 Once approved, you receive a monthly payment that you can use for any purpose.
 Most families use it toward home care, assisted living, or medical expenses.